asankar04/dog_breed_gallery_site/README.md

 ## Available Scripts

+First, clone the repository to your device
+Then, open the project directory in a code editor

+*Ensure you have Node.js downloaded*

 In the project directory, you can run:

 ### `npm install`
 This will install all required dependencies